jkillingsworth/jkillingsworth.com/README.md

       bundle update

-  Update bundler to the latest version:
+  Update the bundler gem to the latest version:

+      gem update bundler

+  Apply the latest version of bundler:

       bundle update --bundler